-Upon acceptance, a \$200 student reservation deposit is due.
-Send the deposit to the Admissions Office.
+In order to reserve one's place as a student, an individual must complete the online Student Reservation Form following acceptance and receipt of a financial aid package.
+At the end of this form, a \$200 Student Reservation Deposit will be required regardless of whether or not a student plans to live on campus.
 This deposit is nonrefundable after May 1 (December 15 for the spring semester).
-A housing request form is mailed soon after the letter of admissions for all applicants.
-This form must be completed and returned along with the \$200 student reservation deposit, whether or not a student plans to live on campus.
 Single students 22 years of age or younger, taking more than six credit hours and not living with parents or legal guardians, are required to live on campus unless written permission is received from the Dean of Students.